Apostolos-Daniel/toli-io-personal-website/content/talks/journey-to-serverless-dash-Oct-2021.md

 +++
-title =  "The Road to a New Architecture: Cinch’s Journey to Serverless" tags = ["presentation", "conference"] date = "2021-10-11"
+title =  "The Road to a New Architecture: Cinch’s Journey to Serverless | dash con 2021" tags = ["presentation", "conference"] date = "2021-10-11"
 +++